 Advantages of having a VPN connection

-It’s pretty much clear that VPNs lets you surf the internet anonymously (of course not completely but to some extent) as your physical IP address is replaced by VPN servers.
+It’s pretty much clear that VPNs let you surf the internet anonymously (of course not completely but to some extent) as your physical IP address is replaced by VPN servers.
 Hence, you can access the sites which are blocked in a specific country by using the VPN server of another country where the site is accessible.
 You can access those sites also which are blocked by your college Wi-Fi similarly.

 Moreover, torrent sites are anonymously accessible using VPNs.
 Plus, it gives you complete anonymity while torrenting.
-Moreover, whenever you are using Wi-Fi from a public network (Railway Station, Airport, Cafeteria), your privacy and personal data are saved from the theft (If any expert connected to this network, is trying to) using a VPN.
+Moreover, whenever you are using Wi-Fi from a public network (Railway Station, Airport, Cafeteria), your privacy and personal data are saved from theft (If any expert connected to this network, is trying to) using a VPN.
 Thus, VPNs give you a kind of private network to some extent.
 That’s what has made them so much popular.

 How to use a VPN?

 However, we strongly recommend using paid VPNs for higher security.
-‘Cause sometimes the free VPN is used as a bait to steal the data and the privacy of the users.
+‘Cause sometimes the free VPN is used as bait to steal the data and the privacy of the users.
 There are monthly, quarterly, or yearly plans of VPN subscriptions available.
 Some of them offer to be purchased for the life-time also.